mapbender/mapbender-documentation/en/functions/basic/map.rst

 More Start Parameters
 ---------------------

-The elements WMS Loader and WMC Loader provide also parameter you can use on start.
-Have a look at the element description for further information.
+The elements WMS Loader and WMC Loader also provide parameters you can use on start.
+Have a look at the element descriptions for further information.